gauravpsalvi/iegen/W1_Formal.md

 //Looking forward to a positive reply.
 //Thank you for your consideration.
 //I appreciate your assistance in this matter
+//I hope you will take this into account in order to avoid further mishaps

 //Yours faithfully,
 //Rebecca